nawabahmadreshi/documentation/pages/features/journeys.md

 {% endhighlight %}

-### Trigger a Journey by Firing an Event
+### Trigger a Journey to Show by Firing an Event

-If you block or programatically close a Journey via the calls above, then you can trigger a Journey to show by firing the following event:
+If you block or programatically close a Journey via one the calls above, then you can trigger a Journey to show by firing the following event:

 {% highlight javascript %}
 branch.track('pageview');